otto-viet/flex_form/README.md

 ### How to test form changes

-1. Run the existing to view a demo of different form examples
+1. To view the live demo of form examples, run

 ```
 melos run:demo